IanBrettell/PhD-thesis/docs/04-MIKK_F2.md

 One way of avoiding these issues would have been to used a more quantitative, objective approach to selecting the lines.
 For example, I could have used Mann-Whitney tests to quantify the levels of differences between pairs of lines for a trait of interest (as I did for **Figure \@ref(fig:mikk-param-comp)**), and then select the lines that maximised that statistic.
 Such metrics would still perhaps need to be qualitatively weighted against other relevant traits, such as within-line variance.
 Nevertheless, my downstream analyses show that despite not having potentially selected the ideal lines for the F2 cross, the differences observed were sufficient to identify genetic loci associated with our phenotypes of interest, even with a relatively small sample size of 271 F2 individuals.

+Another aspect of the analysis that could have been improved was to use one or more MIKK panel lines as the reference line instead of \definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab}.
+As previously mentioned, \definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab} is a relatively fast line, which made it difficult to detect social genetic effects from similarly fast-moving lines.
+Instead, we could have made use of the behavioural variance across the MIKK panel to choose a reference line that exhibits moderate levels of movement.
+However, we would not be able to assess the levels of movement across the MIKK panel without first assaying the panel with a different strain, and we chose \definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab} because we not only had a good understanding of its behavioural traits based on our findings from Chapter \@ref(Pilot-chap), but also because it has high fecundity, which made many replicates available and in turn allowed us to avoid using the same reference fish more than once within 24 hours.
+Now that we have carried out this analysis, we would be able to select a more appropriate line as the reference in any future analyses.

+The other benefit from using a MIKK panel line as the reference fish would be that it would open up the possibility of exploring social genetic effect interactions.
+For example, if we used two different MIKK lines as the reference, we could explore how those lines differ in the degree to which they are influenced by their tank partner.
+To state the issue inversely, it would reveal differences in the extent to which different lines transmit their behaviour onto their (reference) tank partner, depending on both of their genetics.
+A question for further studies could therefore be framed as, 'given line \definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab} appears to possess a high level of charisma, is that level consistent when they are paired with different MIKK panel lines, and if it differs across lines, then why?'
+Due to the relative onerousness of running this behavioural assay, such experiments would involve a substantial time-commitment, but in light of the findings presented here, the investigations could be restricted to a subset of the MIKK panel that display interesting behavioural phenotypes.

 ## Future directions

 Our collaborators are in the process of breeding more F2 individuals to increase the sample size for this analysis.
 I have suggested that we replace line 21-2 with either 13-2 or 23-1, which both show lower within-line variance in mean speed, with similarly high levels of speed and behavioural transmission (as measured by state co-occupancy and *iCab* reference deviation).
 Any additional F2 individuals will still need to be phenotyped and sequenced, and the phenotype data collection (i.e. video recording the behavioural assay) can be relatively laborious, so this process will likely take some time.